andrewmolyuk/eslint-plugin-vue-modular/docs/rules/app-imports.md

 - Relative import specifiers are resolved against the linted file so `..` segments map to the filesystem path.
-- Virtual filenames and test files are ignored to reduce noise.
+- Virtual filenames are ignored to reduce noise.
 - Use the `ignore` option to whitelist specific feature names during migrations.